msillano/ms_symtools/MDexchange/README.md

 notes:

  - The use of MarkdownPad2 is mandatory: I have tested many MD editors, and the transformation MD->HTML is handled in different ways by different programs.
 As an extra, MarkdownPad2 offers an easy CSS management, even in the free version, which is useful for changing the look of the HTML output.
- - The default installation uses the local windows char set.
-To have an 'international' version, which handles all Unicode characters in the same document, you must upgrade to SAXON XSLT engine.

 --------------------------------------